-- Licencing of Power BI Embedded is Different, Page renders
+- Licensing of Power BI Embedded is Different.
+The page renders matters.

-- Power BI Embedded doesn’t have all features of Power BI services (such as subscription, alerts, etc.).
+- Power BI Embedded doesn’t have all features of Power BI services (such as subscriptions, alerts, etc.).

-- You do need a web developer to take care of embedding and any further changes.
+- You need a web developer to handle embedding and any further changes.

 When you use Power BI Embedded, you won’t be using Power BI service.
-As a result, you will not have features such as Usage Metrics report, Alerts, subscriptions and features like those which are specific to the service.
-You can obviously implement anything you want, but for those, you need to have a good web developer on your team.
+As a result, you will not have features such as Usage Metrics (per-user details) reports, Alerts, subscriptions, and features like those which are specific to the service.
+You can obviously implement anything you want, but you need to have a good web developer on your team.

-Power BI Embedded is embedding a report into an application, and it needs a web developer to take care of this process.
-It is not just about the embedding itself, that may be a one-off process.
-When you embed the report into your application, then all other requests come after that.
-You would need to manage user and membership for your web application.
-You may want to have usage analysis of the report, you may want to have different levels of access to each report.
-Every single extra feature comes as a request for a web developer to implement it.
-It is obviously possible to implement, but these are all coming at the cost of hiring a web developer.
+Power BI Embedded embeds a report into an application and needs a web developer to take care of this process.
+It is not just about the embedding itself; that may be a one-off process.
+When you embed the report into your application, all other requests come after that.
+You would need to manage users and memberships for your web application.
+You may want to have a usage analysis of the report.
+You may want to have different levels of access to each report.
+Every extra feature comes as a request for the web developer to implement it.
+It is possible to implement, but these all come at the cost of hiring a web developer.

 Myths about Power BI Embedded

-- Power BI Embedded only works with Live Connection, not with Import Data neither scheduled refresh.
+- Power BI Embedded only works with Live Connection, not Import Data or scheduled refresh.
 This statement is a myth.

 - Power BI Embedded does not support all data sources.
 This statement is a myth.

-- You can only embed Power BI report, not dashboard neither Q&A. This statement is a myth.
+- You can only embed the Power BI report, not the dashboard neither Q&A. This statement is a myth.

 - Row Level Security is not possible with Power BI Embedded.
 This statement is a myth.

-Many of the above statements were correct at the very beginning phase of the Power BI Embedded.
-However, with heaps of updates recently and enhancements in this technology recently, you can achieve all items mentioned above with Power BI Embedded.
-For your peace of mind; there is a team in Power BI only focused on Embedded features, and they are working hard to bring more features to this technology regularly.
+Many of the above statements were correct at the beginning phase of the Power BI Embedded (perhaps in 2015 or part of 2016).
+However, with heaps of recent updates and enhancements in this technology, you can achieve all items mentioned above with Power BI Embedded.
+For your peace of mind, a Power BI team is only focused on Embedded features, and they are working hard to bring more features to this technology regularly.

 What is Power BI Embedded?

-After explaining all these about Power BI Embedded now is time to talk about what is the Embedded.
-Power BI Embedded is embedding entire or part of a report, dashboard, or dataset with Q&A in a custom application.
-This way of embedding is fully secure because it will leverage authentication keys and tokens.
+After explaining all these about Power BI Embedded, now is time to talk about what Embedded is.
+Power BI Embedded is embedding the entire or part of a report, dashboard, or dataset with Q&A in a custom application.
+This embedding is fully secure because it will leverage authentication keys and tokens.
 This way of embedding is not like Publish to the web.
-Publish to the web is not a secure method, however, Power BI Embedded is a fully secure method and customizable.
+Publish to the web is not a secure method; however, Power BI Embedded is fully secure and customizable.

 Licensing of Power BI Embedded

-Power BI Embedded is based on page renders.
-Every time you open a page with Power BI object on it, considered as one page render.
-If you click on a slicer, then page renders again, if you click on a column chart and it cause other part of the report to slice and dice, then this counts as another page render.
-There are different buckets of page renders as listed in below section:
+Power BI Embedded is based on capacity sizes, and each capacity can cover some workload.
+Every time you open a page with a Power BI object, it is considered a page render.
+If you click on a slicer, the page renders again; if you click on a column chart and it causes other parts of the report to slice and dice, this counts as another page render.
+Knowing how much page renders in the peak hours of operation you may have is good.

-The costing may look high, however, for different scenarios you get different result. for a month of service with Power BI Embedded for about 300 page renders per hour, you need to pay about $700 USD, and 300 page renders should be enough for normal users of about 100 users. if you pay 100 pro users on the other hand, you need to pay $1,000 USD.
+The cost may look high; however, you get a different result for different scenarios.
+For a month of service with Power BI Embedded for about 300 page-renders per hour (which an A1 should be enough), you need to pay about $700 USD, and 300 page-renders should be enough for normal users of about 100 users.
+If you pay 100 pro users, on the other hand, you need to pay $1,000 USD.
 This is a scenario that Power BI Embedded can be cheaper than Power BI service.
-However, for every scenario the process needs to be considered separately.
+However, for every scenario, the process needs to be considered separately.

 How to Implement Power BI Embedded

-This part needs some development talks, If you are not a developer, and don’t want to get into the coding part of the Power BI Embedded, then you can skip rest of this post.
-If you are a developer and want to learn how to use Power BI Embedded, then keep reading. below blog posts are all about implementing Power BI Embedded and using REST API step by step.
+This part needs some development talks; If you are not a developer, and don’t want to get into the coding part of the Power BI Embedded, then you can skip the rest of this article (or send it to the web developer in your team).
+If you are a developer and want to learn how to use Power BI Embedded, then keep reading.
+Below articles are all about implementing Power BI Embedded and using REST API step by step.

-First step is to register your application.
+The first step is to register your application.
 What does that mean?
-Any application which wants to interact with Azure should be registered, and authorized through a process.
-To register your application there are two ways; one is simpler to start, the other one is simpler to maintain 🙂
+Any application which wants to interact with Azure should be registered and authorized through a process.

-Every application which want to interact with Azure environment, should go through an authentication process.
-This authentication process is passing Client ID (and sometimes Client Secret) to Azure, and getting an authentication code.
-From this authentication code, and access Token can be fetched.
-This access token is a property that should be involved in every request sent from your application to Power BI and Azure afterwards.
-Without this access token your requests will fail.
+Every application that wants to interact with the Azure environment should undergo an authentication process.
+This authentication process passes Client ID (and sometimes Client Secret) to Azure and gets an authentication code.
+From this authentication code, an access Token can be fetched.
+This access token is a property that should be involved in every request sent from your application to Power BI and Azure afterward.
+Without this access token, your requests will fail.

-Power BI REST API is not just for embedding content or getting list of dashboards and reports.
+Power BI REST API is not just for embedding content or getting a list of dashboards and reports.
 It also has many functions to work with data sets, gateways, and data sources.
-As one of the many exciting features of that; you can easily refresh a data set from an application. you can refresh it as many as times you want. with any frequency you want.
-You can refresh your data set after ETL run through a console application. or you can have a service application that kick of refresh even every single minute!
+One of the many exciting features of that is that you can quickly refresh a dataset from an application.
+You can refresh it as many times as you want.
+With any frequency you want.
+You can refresh your data set after ETL runs through a console application.
+Or you can have a service application that kicks off a refresh every minute!
 There is no limitation for your data refresh anymore!
 Let’s check it out.

-New REST API of Power BI is revolutionary.
-In addition to embedding content in Power BI, ability to refresh data set from API, it also gives you many functions to work with Gateways and Data Sources.
-With this API, you can set up new data sources, clone data sets, check the credentials of a data source, get list of all data sources under a gateway, and do many other operations.
-In other words; Data source management can be fully automated with REST API.
+The REST API of Power BI is powerful.
+In addition to embedding content in Power BI or refreshing datasets from API, it also gives you many functions to work with Gateways and Data Sources.
+With this API, you can set up new data sources, clone data sets, check a data source’s credentials, get a list of all data sources under a gateway, and do many other operations.
+In other words, Data source management can be fully automated with REST API.
 Continue reading this post if you like to learn more about this.

-In this post, I’m going to explain one of the functionalities of REST API which is pushing data to Streaming data set.
+In this last article, I explained one of REST API’s functionalities: pushing data to a Streaming data set.
 I’ve previously explained how to do real-time streaming using Azure Streaming Analytics and Power BI.
 However, this post explains real-time functionality just with the REST API.
 You won’t need azure services besides it.

 Power BI Embedded brings Power BI into your application.
 Imagine the analytical power of Power BI combined with your custom application.
 The result would be revolutionary.
-You can leverage your own users, interact with the embedded object of Power BI from your web application, implement many scenarios such as customized refresh and many other features.
-This method however, works on a different licensing plan, and you would need a web developer for it.
-If you are still not sure is Power BI Embedded is the right choice for you or not, please write in below comments, and I’ll be more than happy to guide you through the right way.
+You can leverage your users, interact with your web application’s embedded object of Power BI, and implement many scenarios such as customized refresh and many other features.
+This method, however, works on a different licensing plan, and you would need a web developer for it.